JeanRoelens/JeanRoelens.github.io/index.markdown

 layout: home
 nav_exclude: true
 ---
-# Hello there !
-And welcome to my blog.
+# Hello there, and welcome to my blog.

 Deep dive right now in some of my personnal professional experience here : [Experience]({% link docs/Experience/experience.md %})